kiprotect/klaro-services-db/README.md

     make setup

+## Updating Translations

+We aim to provide high-quality translations of all services in the DB.
+To do this we rely on a combination of machine translations (via DeepL or Google) and manual corrections.
+We use English as the reference language for all translations.

+To update the machine translations, simply run

+    TOKEN=[DeepL token] make translate

+This will translate all strings from the reference language to the target languages.

 ## Packing the Database

 The database is stitched together from a collection of YAML files.
 To add a new